RudolfSuguitan/BackupAndRestore/README.md

 enter the command 'cd /' to go to root.
 Then clone BackupAndRestore
 repository by entering this code:
 git clone "https://github.com/RudolfSuguitan/BackupAndRestore.git"
-You should not anything from this repository in the root
+You should not move anything from this repository in the root
 You also have to be logged in as root to run scripts

 The repository should include 3 files, BackupAndRestore.sh, AutoBackup,sh,